dbc2201/SectionBInheritance/src/inheritance/README.md

 - The compiler will use Dynamic Method Dispatch to choose the correct version of the overridden method that should be executed.

+---
+We already know that we have 4 types of program units in Java, so far we have been working with one of the types extensively.
+1. Classes (Definition class or an Execution Class)
+2. Abstract Classes
+3. Interfaces
+4. Enums

+## Abstract Classes in Java

+## Interfaces in Java